Skip to main content

 Explicit plugin configuration

-For reproducible builds or CI environments, configure plugins explicitly in agent.yaml:
+For reproducible builds or CI environments, configure plugins explicitly in moat.yaml:

 claude: